the interplay between dance and filmmaking

-enCore: Dance on Film features short movies by dance filmmakers from around the world.
-Since 2014, enCore presents a selection of fascinating independent videodance productions from all over the world. enCore is a platform for dance films which picture dance exclusively for, and with, the camera. enCore focuses on the interplay between dance and the techniques of film making, exploring the possibilities and boundaries of the art form.
+enCore Dance on Film features short movies by dance filmmakers from around the world.
+These screenings are free and open to the public.
+Since 2014, EnCore presents a selection of fascinating independent videodance productions from all over the world.
+EnCore is a platform for dance films which picture dance exclusively for, and with, the camera.
+EnCore focuses on the interplay between dance and the techniques of filmmaking, exploring the possibilities and boundaries of the art form.

-For the 2021 festival, there were 314 submissions this year, coming from 39 different countries.
+For the 2021 festival, there were 314 submissions , coming from 39 different countries.
 The 21 selected came from 15 different countries and 12 of the selected films chosen were directed by women.

 RELEASE by Ashleigh Starnes (c) ATL